 Erie Kiwanis is always looking for new volunteers.
-We meet on Tuesday's at noon at the Erie County Library on the Bayfront.
-We also work on many projects in our community to help make a difference in the lives of those in need.
-If you are interested in finding out more information, contact firstname.lastname@example.org
+We meet on Tuesday's via a hybrid mode; in person is at noon at Community Shelter Services, if interested in joining us via zoom contact cathy@szy,com We also work on many projects in our community to help make a difference in the lives of those in need.
+If you are interested in finding out more information, contact email@example.com

 Pennsylvania State Police Camp Cadet Program

 Our club supports Camp Cadet financially and as volunteers.
 This program has been very rewarding for our members.

 During the months of January-May, our club recognizes students from area schools.
 Each year the students we recognize literally beam with pride in front of the audience and list thier accomplishments and future plans.

 In addition, each of the teachers express their gratitude and appreciation for the opportunity to recognize their graduating students publicly.
 One lessor known aspect of this program is, that they do not need to recommend their top-most students.

 Our members love to read to children.
 Kiwanians can be found throughout Erie County reading to students of all ages.
 We believe reading to children is important for their future success.
 If your school or organization needs guest readers, please contact a Kiwanian to arrange for help.

 The Kiwanis Club of Erie Proudly Sponsors Five Clubs focusing on Service – Leadership – Fellowship

 Kiwanis International empowers people at every stage of life to become competent, capable, and compassionate leaders by helping them learn to help others.
 Through its Service Leadership Programs, Kiwanis teaches young leaders new ways to change the world by serving one child and one community at a time.
 As a Kiwanis member, you have the privilege of serving and guiding these young leaders.